Astigmatism LASIK Surgery

 It is a common misconception that LASIK is not suitable for astigmatism.
 In fact, surgeons have been able to correct this condition for nearly 20 years.

 Astigmatism is a condition where the cornea (the clear window at the front of the eye) is not completely round but shaped more like a rugby ball.
 This creates distortion in the vision at all distances.

-How much does astigmatism laser eye surgery cost?
+How much does astigmatism correction cost?

-Refractive errors are often just a part of an eye condition – usually short or long sight.
-We treat short sighted, long sighted and presbyopic patients and offer a range of easy to understand prices.
+Refractive errors are often just a part of an eye condition – usually short- or long-sight.
+We treat short-sighted, long-sighted and presbyopic patients and offer a range of easy to understand prices.
 Please see here for more information on prices and finance options.